Board and Superintendent Agreements 2022-2023

 E. Meeting Operations and Decision Making

-- Attend regularly scheduled Board meetings unless prevented by sickness or an unavoidable cause.
+- Attend regularly scheduled Board meetings unless prevented by sickness or a pre-arranged absence or unavoidable cause.

 - Cooperate in scheduling special meetings and/or work sessions for planning and training purposes.

 - Prepare for Board meetings by reading materials ahead of the meeting and asking questions that you have of the Superintendent or members of the Cabinet Team prior to the day of the meeting if possible.
 If after you have asked questions you intend to pull something from consolidated action, please notify the Board Chair and/or Superintendent before the meeting.

 - Make it a goal to make no new proposals on the night that the Board is scheduled to make a decision or take action.
 Communicate concerns or questions to Board leadership and the Superintendent prior to a public meeting.
 Try to avoid surprises.

 - Cast a vote on all matters except when a conflict of interest arises.